richelbilderbeek/dlip/report/README.md

 2. Interneuron connection strengths, kwown as synaptic weights, are used to store the acquired knowledge.
 [7]

+The procedure used to perform the learning algorithm, the function of wich is to modify the synaptic weights of the networks in an orderly fashion to attain a desired design objective.h

 ### What is (un)supervised learning

 * Unsupervised